noahsadude/201-final-project/user_stories.md

 1. As a flash card user, I want to be able to upload images or draw on the question or answer side;
 1. As a flash card user, I want the card to flip;
 1. As a flash card user, I want to be able to create a 1000 cards and have them where ever I go on my device instead of carrying 1000 physical flash cards;
+1. As a flash card user, I want to change color of the cards;
+1. As a flash card user, I want my cards to be able to be downloaded;
+1. As a flash card user, I want my cards to have animation;

 [Google Docs to user stories.](https://docs.google.com/document/d/1D36ofhP0-x6LyAE3bMIzaEb7nMFDQVV3T-MfjSWazy0/edit?ts=5d899229#heading=h.ojffrdlt1o98)